-When you’re trying to find a probiotic for Candida, go with a product that contains multiple strains and a high CFU count (colony-forming units).
+When you’re trying to find the best probiotic for Candida, go with a product that contains multiple strains and a high CFU count (colony-forming units).
 This means that the bacteria are more likely to establish themselves in the gut upon ingestion.

 Most importantly, choose a probiotic that will actually deliver its bacteria to your gut.
 Most probiotics use vegetable capsules that are quickly destroyed by stomach acid.
 Choose a probiotic, like our Balance ONE Probiotic, that uses time-release tablets to get its bacteria to your gut.

 It’s also worth knowing that some probiotic foods can help in your battle against Candida, particularly in the case of oral thrush.
 One study found that when older adults included a certain probiotic cheese in their daily diet for 16 weeks, they showed a 32% reduction in the presence of Candida in their saliva (compared to the participants who ate ordinary cheese).
 The probiotic cheese contained a variety of probiotic strains, including L. lactis, L. helveticus, and L. rhamnosus.

 You might also want to check out an antifungal blend.
 We worked hard to create CandAssist, a blend of natural antifungal ingredients that is the best candida cleanse available today.

 The numerous benefits of probiotics extend well beyond treating Candida overgrowth.
 Clinical evidence has shown that probiotic supplements are a vital step in reducing the ability for this nasty yeast to take hold.
 Even better, probiotics help to prevent Candida infections from recurring.